faizalrf/documentation/streaming-mariadb-backlup.md

 ### Standard Backup

-All the prep work is done, let's see how log it takes to take a full backup of a 43GB database using the traditional way.
+We have done All the prep work.
+Let’s see how long it takes to make a full backup of a 43GB database using the traditional way.

 ```
 [shell] time mariabackup --backup --target-dir=/backup --datadir=/var/lib/mysql --user=backup --password=SecretP@ssw0rd